 902.6 Property Standards

 The district shall safeguard all property (assets and inventory) purchased with federal grant funds under the same guidelines as property purchased with local funds.
 Additional insurance for property purchased with federal grant funds shall be acquired if specifically required by a federal grant award.
-The Business Manager shall oversee the acquisition of insurance for all federally funded property.
+The Chief Financial Officer shall oversee the acquisition of insurance for all federally funded property.

 Real Property